Veilkrand/simplePiRover/readme.md

 ## Files
 - **client.py** UDP client that will connect the first game controller and start sending data to a predefined ip and port.
-- **client_Python2.py** Client when server is based on Python2.xx as ROS rospy base.
 - **robotServer.py** UDP server to receive the remote game controller inputs and move the rover.
 - **GameController.py** Class to handle the bluetooth PS4 game controller.
 - **SimpleUDPClient.py** Basic client class.